 I hereby certify that all disturbed areas have achieved final stabilization as of the general permit, and that all temporary, structural erosion and sedim been removed.
-Furthermore, I understand that certifying false, incorrect of violation of the referenced permit and the laws of the State of New York a criminal, civil and/or administrative proceedings. nent control measures have or inaccurate information is a
+Furthermore, I understand that certifying false, incorrect oriolation of the referenced permit and the laws of the State of New York a criminal, civil and/or administrative proceedings. nent control measures have or inaccurate information is a

 Printed Name:

 Title/Position:

 Signature: Date:

 VIII.
 Qualified Inspector Certification - Post-construction Stormwat er Management Practice(s):

-I hereby certify that all post-construction stormwater management practices have been constructed in conformance with the SWPPP.
-Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.
+I hereby certify that all post-construction stormwater management practic conformance with the SWPPP.
+Furthermore, I understand that certifying information is a violation of the referenced permit and the laws of the Starsubject me to criminal, civil and/or administrative proceedings. false, incorrect or inaccurate

 Printed Name:

 Title/Position:

 Signature: Date:

 IX.
 Owner or Operator Certification

-I hereby certify that this document was prepared by me or under my direction or supervision.
-My determination, based upon my inquiry of the person(s) who managed the construction activity, or those persons directly responsible for gathering the information, is that the information provided in this document is true, accurate and complete.
-Furthermore, I understand that certifying false, incorrect or inaccurate information is a violation of the referenced permit and the laws of the State of New York and could subject me to criminal, civil and/or administrative proceedings.
+I hereby certify that this document was prepared by me or under my direct determination, based upon my inquiry of the person(s) who managed the persons directly responsible for gathering the information, is that the infordocument is true, accurate and complete.
+Furthermore, I understand that inaccurate information is a violation of the referenced permit and the laws could subject me to criminal, civil and/or administrative proceedings. construction activity, or those mation provided in this certifying false, incorrect or

 Printed Name:

 Title/Position:

 Signature: Date: